 Mix a very small quantity of Ultramarine Blue with Titanium White, this should make an ultra light blue.

-Place this color in a horizontal line overlapping the top edge of the white band.
-Repeat a long stroke about 4 times at the same height or until the two colors blend together.
-Paint in the remaining space above with this color.
+Place this colour in a horizontal line overlapping the top edge of the white band.
+Repeat a long stroke about 4 times at the same height or until the two colours blend together.
+Paint in the remaining space above with this colour.

 Repeat “Step Two” but on the bottom side of the white band, but on this side gradually add Ultramarine Blue and Pthalo Blue to the white.

-The color should gradually become more blue as it reaches the base of the canvas.
+The colour should gradually become more blue as it reaches the base of the canvas.

 Mix together a large amount of Titanium White with Ultramarine Blue and Jade.

 Paint in mountain shapes over the top of the horizontal line.
-Pull down in a vertical direction to reflect a little bit of color into the water.
+Pull down in a vertical direction to reflect a little bit of colour into the water.

-Using the small round brush, add more Titanium White to the mountain color.
+Using the small round brush, add more Titanium White to the mountain colour.